 - Kibbles and Bits: Prowl has door wings hanging off his shoulders, Scavenger has a shovel "tail", Hot Rod has a big spoiler on his back.
 It's easier listing characters who don't have kibble.

-- Kid-Appeal Character- Holi and his rescue team.: Trope Namer
+- Kid-Appeal Character: Holi and his rescue team, and the former Trope Namer Bumblebee.

 - Killed Off for Real: If your name isn't Optimus Prime or Starscream, consider yourself dead.